Asian Peacebuilders Scholarship (APS)

 UPEACE TOEFL Code: 7180

-- You cannot officially be considered for admission without a valid English proficiency test score*
+- You cannot officially be considered for admission without a valid English-language proficiency test score.*

-- *Proof of undergraduate or graduate degree from 100% English speaking BA or previous MA programme accepted temporarily
+- *Proof of undergraduate or graduate degree from an English-language B.A. or previous M.A. programme accepted temporarily.

-- If applying with proof of an English undergraduate or graduate degree, a TOEFL test score will need to be presented upon admission with no exception.
+- If applying with proof of a previous English-language undergraduate or graduate degree, a TOEFL test score will need to be presented upon admission with no exception and no later than 14-October-2018.

-- Test scores more than two years old at the time of application are not accepted
+- Test scores older than 2 years at the time of application will not be accepted.

-- An English phone or Skype interview may be part of the selection process.
+- A phone or Skype interview conducted in English may be part of the selection process.
 Applicants will be notified in advance if such an interview is required.

-- At the time of application, we only need to see an electronic copy of the exam scores.
-Should the applicant be admitted, the official TOEFL scores report will need to be presented in hard copy.
-These details will be further outlined in admissions documents if admitted.
+- At the time of application, we require an electronic copy of the exam scores.
+Should the applicant be admitted, a hard copy of the official TOEFL scores report must be presented.
+These details will be provided in your Admissions Package upon acceptance to the programme.

 The statement of purpose must be a minimum of 1,000 words, clearly state the applicants name, and should be written for the Asian Peacebuilders Scholarship (APS) and the student's specific UPEACE programme of choice.
 The statement should clearly answer the following questions: